datanav/docs/hub/features/operations-features.rst

     **Notifications**

-    Notifications enable you to monitor your pipes and get notification alerts in the user interface, or by email.
+    Notifications enable monitoring of your pipes and the ability to get notification alerts in the user interface, or by email.

     .. link-button:: notifications_feature
             :type: ref